Chapter 1: Reunions

 "Hey, you say it as if I were a delinquent or something like that!", Cynthia complained, funnily.

-"I'm afraid you've been spending much time in the cotton-like Diplomatic world, so I have the duty to bring you back to Mars"
+"I'm afraid you've been spending much time in the cotton-like Diplomatic world, so I have the duty to bring you back to real Mars"

 "Hehehe, have you heard, Alessa?", Cynthia asked the younger woman, teasingly.
 "He thinks the Diplomatic world is far too delicate"